![]() |

 a) Application Forms

-1) An applicant for a National Pollutant Discharge Elimination System (NPDES) Permit shall file an application, in accordance with Section 309.223 hereof, on forms provided by the Illinois Environmental Protection Agency (Agency).
-Such forms shall comprise the NPDES application forms promulgated by the U.S. Environmental Protection Agency for the type of discharge for which an NPDES Permit is being sought and such additional information as the Agency may reasonably require in order to determine that the discharge or proposed discharge will in compliance with applicable state and federal requirements.
+1) An applicant for an NPDES Permit must apply under Section 309.223, on forms provided by the Illinois Environmental Protection Agency (Agency).
+The forms must comprise the NPDES application forms promulgated by the U.S. Environmental Protection Agency for the type of discharge for which an NPDES Permit is sought and any additional information the Agency may reasonably require to determine that the discharge or proposed discharge will comply with applicable State and federal requirements.

-A) In addition to the above application forms, the Agency may require, pursuant to Section 39 of the Act, the installation, use, maintenance and reporting of results from monitoring equipment and methods, including biological monitoring.
-The Agency may require, pursuant to Section 39 of the Act, effluent toxicity testing to show compliance with 35 Ill.
+A) In addition to the above application forms, the Agency may require, under Section 39 of the Act, installing, using, maintaining, and reporting results from monitoring equipment and methods, including biological monitoring.
+The Agency may require, under Section 39 of the Act, effluent toxicity testing to show compliance with 35 Ill.
 Adm.
 Code 302.621 and 302.630.
-If this toxicity testing shows the effluent to be toxic, the Agency may require pursuant to Section 39 of the Act further testing and identification of the toxicant(s) pursuant to 35 Ill.
+If this toxicity testing shows the effluent to be toxic, the Agency may require, under Section 39 of the Act, further testing and identification of the toxicants under 35 Ill.
 Adm.
 Code 302.210(a).

-B) The following POTWs shall provide the results of valid whole effluent biological toxicity testing to the Agency:
+B) The following POTWs must provide the results of valid whole effluent biological toxicity testing to the Agency:

 i) All POTWs with design influent flows equal to or greater than one million gallons per day;

-ii) All POTWs with approved pretreatment programs or POTWs required to develop a pretreatment program pursuant to 35 Ill.
+ii) All POTWs with approved pretreatment programs or POTWs required to develop a pretreatment program under 35 Ill.
 Adm.
 Code 310.Subpart E;

 i) The variability of the pollutants or pollutant parameters in the POTW effluent (based on chemical-specific information, the type of treatment facility, and types of industrial contributors);